vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/code-samples/nativeclient-session-state.md

 weight:
 ---

 This is a sample code that stores a session state for an ASP.NET app (basically .NET Web App).
-It's a command line simple program that connects to a region using cache factory object and does not involve any depenency on Java.
+It's a command line simple program that connects to a region using cache factory object and does not involve any dependency on Java.

-Before you continue, you need to follow these steps for SessionStateProvider sample works:
+Before you continue, you need to follow these steps for `SessionStateProvider` sample works:

 - In your Web.Config file, add below section under <system.web> section.
 The timeout value can be changed as needed:
  ```xml